KajanSenthil/MovieAPI/README.md

 Data folder contains the provided csv files.

 CsvHelper has been used for Reading CSV files.
 More details can be found in https://joshclose.github.io/CsvHelper/

+When you run the solution please run the attached post man collection to test the API.